GrahamDumpleton-abandoned/powershift-cluster/README.rst

-This package provides an addon for the PowerShift CLI for managing a local OpenShift cluster.
+This package provides a plugin for the ``powershift`` command line client for managing a local OpenShift cluster.
 The commands provide a layer around the ``oc cluster up`` command, adding the ability to easily maintain persistent profiles for multiple local instances of OpenShift running on a Docker service.

 To enhance security, a user database will also be configured so that the default password for the developer account can be changed.
 Additional user